kawgh1/Todoey-iOS13-Realm/README.md

 # Todoey ✓ using Realm

 ### Dev Notes
+- Cocoapods
-- I had to completely uninstall Cocoapods with Gem running `sudo gem uninstall cocoapods` and reinstall it with `homebrew` running `homebrew install cocoapods` because M1 Macs dont support the old Intel based architecture of the Gem Cocoapods library
+  - I had to completely uninstall `Cocoapods` with Gem running `sudo gem uninstall cocoapods` and reinstall it with `homebrew` running `homebrew install cocoapods` because M1 Macs dont support the old Intel based architecture of the Gem Cocoapods library

 ## Our Goal